Skip to main content

 Carnegie Mellon University

-Masters of Global Communication & Applied Translation
+Master of Arts in Global Communication & Applied Translation

 Application Requirements

-The statement of interest should include 1,000 words that describe the applicant's reasons for pursuing graduate studies, educational and professional objectives, and any other information that may aid the M.A.
-GCAT admission decision.
+The statement of interest should include 1,000 words that describe the applicant's reasons for pursuing graduate studies, educational and professional objectives, and any other information that may aid the admission decision.
 Applicants are asked to please include full name on each page of the statement.

-Applicants are asked to provide a current outline of education, research experience, work experience, publications, scholarships awarded, prizes and honors received, society memberships, and extracurricular activities.
+Applicants are asked to provide a current outline of education, research experience, work experience, publications, scholarships awarded, prizes and honors received, society memberships and extracurricular activities.

 Applicants are asked to provide three letters, at least two of which should be from faculty or recent employers who can attest to the quality of your academic and professional abilities.
 Letters are requested by you from within the online system; recommenders receive an email with detailed instructions for uploading a letter directly to the system.